-- 15 There is no legislative requirement for a Councillor contact to be appointed to the Section 355 Committees.
+There is no legislative requirement for a Councillor contact to be appointed to the Section 355 Committees.
 Council staff are the contact for Committee members for operational matters.
-The Code of Conduct for Council Committee members, Delegates of Council and Council Advisors does not otherwise place any restrictions on interactions between Committee volunteers and Councillors, unlike the restrictions placed on Council staff and 20 Councillors. - to counciliors.
+The Council Committee members, Delegates of Council and Council Advisors does not otherwise place any restrictions on interactions between Committee volunteers and Councillors, unlike the restrictions placed on Council staff and Councillors.